 Specialties: Fetal anomaly screening T1 & T2; fetal biometry and wellbeing; aneuploidies; fetal anomalies; fetal growth restriction; maternal and fetal Doppler; fetal interventional procedures; multiple pregnancy

 Languages: English; French

-Patient Information Task Force (Chair), Education Committee, Clinical Standards Committee
+Patient Information Task Force (Chair), Education Committee, Nominations Committee

 Dr Alain Gagnon is a Clinical Professor of Obstetrics and Gynecology at UBC.
 He practices maternal-fetal medicine and is currently a Senior Medical Director for the Ambulatory Programs at BC Women's.
 He performed the first laser surgery for TTTS in Canada.

 Audibert F, Gagnon A + SOGC Genetics Committee.
 “Prenatal Screening for and Diagnosis of Aneuploidy in Twin Pregnancies.”
 J Obstet Gynaecol Can 2011;33(7):754-767.